Large-scale simultaneous inference under dependence: Calibration of local tests for multivariate Gaussians

 \subsection{Power analysis}

-In this subsection, we study the power using the calibrated threshold $C_m(\alpha,r)$ derived in \secref{cal}.
+In this subsection, we study the power using the calibrated threshold $c_r(m,\alpha)$ derived in \secref{cal}.
 We look at the case $r>0$ and $r\leq -1$ separately, under different alternative settings.
-Given $\rho$ and $\alpha$, denote the power function for different $r$ with dimension $m$ is
+Given $\alpha$, denote the power function for different $r$ under distribution $G_{\mu_m,\pi_m,\rho}$ in \defref{modeldef} as

 with $c_r(m,\alpha)$ is specified in \thmref{asymh}.